 Adult Christian Education

-Adult education sessions run from September to May, typically meeting one evening per week for four weeks.
+Adult education sessions are meetings with like-minded friends in lively discussions on books, films, and topics important to us as Episcopalians and Christians.
+Sessions run from September to May, typically meeting one evening per week for four weeks.
 Parishioners and community members alike come together into fellowship and conversation on topics that continue to build our spiritual lives and help us to grow in our faith.
-These sessions are a chance to meet with like-minded friends in lively discussions on books, films, and topics important to us as Episcopalians and as Christians.
+All are welcome to participate, suggest topics or lead a session.

 Thursday Morning Bible Study

-Education for Ministry is a program of theological education offering lay people an opportunity for comprehensive, experiential learning in the foundation and message of our Christian faith.
-EfM is a four-year course:
+Education for Ministry (EfM), founded by the Episcopal Seminary of the South, is a program of theological education offering lay people an opportunity for comprehensive, experiential learning encompassing scripture, history of Christianity and theology.
+EfM is a four-year course.

 Participants sign up for one year at a time and are invited into small, mentored groups that help them better understand their lives and shape their actions as they deepen their Christian faith.
 EfM meets in the Old Parish House, Mondays from 6:30 - 8:30 p.m., September through June.

 A class for newcomers to the Episcopal Church and for those interested in being received into or confirmed in the Episcopal Church meets at scheduled times during the year according to interest.
 The Inquirer's Class also welcomes are those who wish to refresh their knowledge about the Episcopal Church.